JRihel/Sleep-Analysis/README.md

-The code requires the folder strucutres available in the .zip file. perl_batch_192.m is a Matlab code that runs as a Dos .bat file, and requires PERL. sleep_analysis_2020.m is a Matlab code written for Windows.
+The code requires the folder strucutres available in the .zip file. perl_batch_192.m is a Matlab code that runs as a Dos .bat file, and requires PERL. sleep_analysis_2020.m is a Matlab code (tested on R2019 and newer versions) written for Windows.
+Installing should take less than 5 minutes.